min2ha/ukwa-site/content/target/60318/index.en.md

   "subject": null
 }

-# Verdict: Apple shareholders want the company to investigate smartphone addiction in children

 News article about two major shareholders in Apple requesting that the company investigate phone addiction amongst young people and find a way to limit the time young people spend on Apple phones.